Kermalis/SudokuSolver/README.md

 ## To Do

-1. Can change most naked & hidden pair/triple/quad functions into recursion because they're mostly the same but with additional loops
-2. Maybe lower the framework version
+1. Maybe lower the framework version
-3. Building on the log, it could be possible to have an entire clickable list that shows the board through each change it made
+2. Building on the log, it could be possible to have an entire clickable list that shows the board through each change it made
-4. Find a hidden triple puzzle that this program actually uses the hidden triple technique on
+3. Find a hidden triple puzzle that this program actually uses the hidden triple technique on